bioidiap/bob.devtools/doc/development.rst

 TL;DR
 =====

-Suppose you want to checkout the package ``bob.blitz`` from source and start developing it locally.
-We will use the tools implemented in ``bob.devtools`` to create a proper developing environment to build and develop ``bob.blitz``.
+Suppose you want to checkout the package ``bob.io.base`` from source and start developing it locally.
+We will use the tools implemented in ``bob.devtools`` to create a proper developing environment to build and develop ``bob.io.base``.
 We assume you have ``bob.devtools`` installed on a conda environment named ``bdt`` (Refer to :ref:`bob.devtools.install` for detailed information.)